 Find a good removal service

 If you're moving into a furnished property, a car and a couple of friends might be all you need to help you shift your stuff.
-If you're taking heavy or large items though, you might need to hire a van or book a removal company.
-Even if you're only moving a relatively short distance or if you don't have too many things, it’s still worth considering the removals options - especially if you need to use public transport, rely on a friend or family. cover the whole of the UK and can quote for full home moves all the way down to single items, with handy functions like the ability to track your driver, a fixed price and the option to add on extra helpers if you need them.
+If you're taking heavy or large items, you might need to hire a van or book a removal company.
+Even if you're only moving a relatively short distance or don't have too many things, your removal options are still worth considering, especially if you need to use public transport or rely on a friend or family to help.
+AnyVan cover the whole of the UK and can offer instant quotes from a sofa to a full house move.
+With no hidden fees and handy functions like the ability to track your driver, using professional removals can help take the stress out of moving.

-Remember to redirect your post
+Remember to update your address

 You can also use the Royal Mail's Postal Redirection service.
 This takes up to 10 days to come into effect.

-Check what Media service are available
+Check what Media services are available

-Put your own stamp on the place
+Put your stamp on the place